Billy Jack Haynes: 2024 arrest and murder charge

 On February 8, 2024, Haynes was arrested in Portland, Oregon following a two-hour standoff with police after a shooting.
-He was questioned by police regarding the death of his wife.
-Becraft, who was 85 years old at the time of her death and suffering from dementia, had been shot in the head.
-On February 28, 2024, Portland Police announced that Haynes had been charged with second degree murder and unlawful use of a weapon.
-He would make his first court appearance for the charges on February 29, 2024.
-His trial proceedings were initially set to begin on April 11, 2024, but would later be pushed back more than a month after a judge allowed an extension for Haynes' bail hearing in order to allow more time for investigation and preparation.
-His trial is now slated for December 2025.
+He was questioned by police regarding the death of his wife, Janette Becraft, who was 85 years old at the time of her death and suffering from dementia.
+Haynes was charged with second-degree murder and unlawful use of a weapon on February 28, and made his first court appearance the following day.
+His trial was initially set to begin on April 11, but was delayed for Haynes's team to have more time for investigation and preparation.
+In May 2025, the judge determined that Haynes was "mentally unfit" to proceed with the case.
+Haynes was transferred to Oregon State Hospital for further evaluation and treatment pending a determination of competency to proceed with legal proceedings.
+After the ruling, Becraft's estate filed a lawsuit against Haynes for alleged elder abuse.

-Haynes was slated to stand trial in December 2025.
-However, KOIN Channel 6 reported that Haynes attended a status hearing in May 2025 and the judge determined that he was "mentally unfit" to proceed with the case.
-Haynes will be transferred to Oregon State Hospital for further evaluation and treatment until he is deemed competent to move forward with legal proceedings.
+Haynes was found fit to stand trial in February 2026, with his trial date set for April 26, 2027, through May 7, 2027.